drycc-archive/storage-minio/README.md

 # About

-The Drycc minio component provides an [S3 API][s3-api] compatible object storage server, based on [Minio](http://minio.io), that can be run on Kubernetes.
+The Drycc storage component provides an [S3 API][s3-api] compatible object storage server, based on [Minio](http://minio.io), that can be run on Kubernetes.
 It's intended for use within the [Drycc v2 platform][drycc-docs] as an object storage server, but it's flexible enough to be run as a standalone pod on any Kubernetes cluster.

 Note that in the default [Helm chart for the Drycc platform](https://github.com/drycc/charts/tree/main/drycc-dev), this component is used as a storage location for the following components: